Kiron-Ang/DFHL/readme.md

 # DFHL: Dominica Family Health Lab

-This repository contains IPYNB files that demonstrate data science carried out for research in publications.
+This repository contains a single IPYNB file.
+It contains an analysis that makes up a portion of an academic article under review.

 The Dominica Family Health Lab (DFHL) is a research group in the Department of Anthropology at Baylor University.